hjpdev/crypto-bot/docs/prompts.md

 Make sure the configuration files are in the appropriate locations and follow best practices for a Python project.

-## Prompt 3: Docker Setup for Database
+## Prompt 3: Docker Setup for Database - Note, skipped this.

 Now, let's create Docker configuration files for the PostgreSQL database service: